Add or edit invoice items

 Here's how to take an invoice you've already created in FreeAgent, change its look and feel, add figures to it, and print (or remove) your bank details on the invoice.

 On the Invoicing screen, you can choose whether you want to view all the invoices you've ever created, or several different other views, so if you have lots of invoices in the system, you can filter by one of these options to reduce the number of invoices listed.
-If you haven't already put any figures on your invoice, by definition it will be in draft, so you could choose just to view draft invoices to help you find it.
+Bear in mind that if you haven't yet put any figures on your invoice, it will be marked as 'draft'.

 When you've found the invoice you want to work with, select the link to load it.

 You can also select the 'Edit' button next to the invoice to access it that way, or choose the cross beside that button to delete the invoice.

 You'll only be able to see this button and the cross for draft invoices.